WPGlobus/WPGlobus/readme.txt

 	* Multilingual strings in Customizer (site name and description).
 * ADDED:
 	* Support for the [Whistles plugin](https://wordpress.org/plugins/whistles/).
+	* Partial support of the All-in-on SEO Pack-PRO.

 = 1.2.0 =